apigear-io/apigear-docs/docs/maker/tutorial.md

         - all
 ```

-This will first parse all defined modules (demo) and apply the given blueprint to the modules.
+This will first parse all defined modules (demo) and apply the given template to the modules.
 The documents will then be written relative to the given output directory.

 Your project should look like this now: